 “I’ve always been hardcore in my decisions”, says Cera Khin.
 In 2013, right after finishing a Masters in Marketing, the Tunisian DJ packed her bags and left her hometown for Berlin, looking for something new.
 Swept up in the electric atmosphere of her new home, and in the uninhibited culture of the rave, it wasn’t long before she had saved up enough to buy her first set of turntables.
 Six years later, she is touring the world as one of the most formidable breakthroughs in techno’s undergrowth.

 Khin’s motto is simple: she plays whatever the fuck she wants.
 Full-throttle DJ sets bolt from hammering acid and rave anthems into gabber, classic trance and jungle breaks.
-Elsewhere, through her productions and signings on her LazyTapes label, and on shows with Noods Radio, NTS and Rinse FM, Khin explores the outer reaches of club music and beyond.
+Elsewhere, through her productions and signings on her LazyTapes label, and on shows with Noods Radio, NTS and Rinse FM, Khin explores the outer reaches of club music.
 Her ‘Guided Meditation’ EP with Ossia is a disorienting sonic spiderweb, all ensnaring sound design and menacing ambience.
 An EP from Peder Mannerfelt and a mix from spectral breakcore legend Christoph de Babalon, both released through LazyTapes, show Khin to be a considered curator who embraces only the most striking sounds.

 That decisive nature and dogged determination has seen her skyrocket in just a short few years – “I am a fast learner” – and 2019 has been nothing less than stratospheric.
 Highlights in a year that has seen her traversing five continents include landmark sets at Amsterdam’s Lente Kabinet Festival, Tbilisi’s Khidi club, Yu Yu in Mexico City, Nitsa Club in Barcelona, WWWβ in Tokyo and Dark Mofo festival in Tasmania – “The whole city was disguised as a David Lynch movie,” she says.
 “Red lights, spooky installations, dreamy landscapes.
 Totally my cup of tea!”